mdn/content/files/en-us/web/api/subtlecrypto/index.md

 #### Storing keys

 `CryptoKey` is a {{glossary("serializable object")}}, which allows keys to be stored and retrieved using standard web storage APIs.
-The specification expects that most developers will use the [IndexedDB API](/en-US/docs/Web/API/IndexedDB_API), sotring `CryptoKey` objects against some key string identifier that is meaningful to the application, along with any other metadata it finds useful.
+The specification expects that most developers will use the [IndexedDB API](/en-US/docs/Web/API/IndexedDB_API), storing `CryptoKey` objects against some key string identifier that is meaningful to the application, along with any other metadata it finds useful.

 ### Supported algorithms